Cross Keys Plantation | Union County, SC | c. 1812

 Around this time, the first post office began operation under postmaster George Gordon in the Cross Keys community and just a few years later in 1812, construction began on Cross Keys Plantation, built by Barrum Bobo.

-The Barrum’s would enjoy 2 decades of prosperity here until September 20, 1829 when Barrum Bobo passed away at his home after a severe and extended illness.
+Thanks to the wealth they generated from the work of slaves on their plantation, the Bobos would enjoy 2 decades of prosperity here until September 20, 1829, when Barrum Bobo passed away inside his home after a severe and extended illness.

 I found his will, dated September 12, 1829, where he lists his family inheritance:

-Shortly after the second Barrum’s death, the Bobo clan decided to relocate to Panola County, MS and in September, 1838, they took out this advertisement in the Columbia Telescope, listing their Cross Keys property for sale that mentions its advantageous location.
+Shortly after the second Barrum’s death, the Bobo family decided to relocate to Panola County, MS and in September 1838, they took out this advertisement in the Columbia Telescope, listing their Cross Keys property for sale that mentions its advantageous location.

 The Whitmire Family Moves into Cross Keys